warbirdteam/Locker/README.md

 # Installation

 Grab a copy of the Locker repository.
 Set the root directory for your web server to Locker/public.
+DO NOT set your web server's root directory to the Locker repository, otherwise you will be serving your configuration files out to the world.

 Copy Locker/config/locker.json.default to locker.json.
 Update locker.json file to your liking.
 Currently you should only need to update the database information.

 Import the default, empty schema, located in Locker/database/001-schema.sql, into your database.
 If there are additional files, apply them in order (001, 002, 003, etc.)